Controlling quantum numbers and light emission of Rydberg states via the laser pulse duration

-As semiclassical simulations have been found to be a powerful tool for understanding phenomena related to Rydberg atoms \cite{liu2012low,landsman2013rydberg,xiong2016correspondence}, we use a Classical Trajecotry Monte Carlo simulations (CTMC) method for our study with ADK probability for the initial conditions \cite{delone1991energy, ammosov1986tunnel}:
+where $N$ denotes the total number of optical cycles and $\Theta$ is the heaviside step function.
+Although there are quantum effects in Rydberg states, such as channel closings or certain molecular effects, that can only be explained by invoking the time-dependent Schr\"odinger equation \cite{popruzhenko2017quantum, lv2016comparative, zimmermann2017unified, li2014fine}, semiclassical simulations have been found to be a powerful tool for understanding phenomena related to Rydberg atoms \cite{nubbemeyer2008strong,shvetsov2009capture,liu2012low,landsman2013rydberg,xiong2016correspondence}.
+Therefore, in addition to solving the time-dependent Schr\"{o}dinger equation (TDSE) \cite{yun2018coherent,ivanov2014evolution} to reproduce the EUV spectrum, we use a Classical Trajectory Monte Carlo (CTMC) method \cite{hofmann2013comparison,ortmann2018dependence} with ADK and TIPIS initial conditions \cite{pfeiffer2012attoclock} to analyze the underlying pulse duration effects.\\

+Figure~\ref{fig:n_distro_depends_on_pulse_duration} gives the distribution of the principal quantum numbers from CTMC simulations for hydrogen.
+Details of this method are given in the appendix.
+We can see how the occupation of Rydberg states with lower principal quantum numbers decreases as the pulse duration increases.

+To understand this effect better, we look at trajectories ionized in the central half-cycle, where ionization is most likely.
+Figure~\ref{fig:WaningMoon} shows the dependence of the Rydberg yield, color-coded for different principal quantum numbers, on the ionization time $t_0$ (restricted to the central half-cycle) and the corresponding initial velocity $v_{\perp,0}$ of the electron.
+The Rydberg electrons populate a crescent-shaped area, with the smaller $n$ values located at the inner edge and high $n$-states populating the outer edge.
+Note that most electrons originate before the peak of the laser pulse, corresponding to $t_0 < 0$, which is consistent with prior findings \cite{landsman2013rydberg}.
+This nested crescent-shape quantum number distribution can be understood by considering that the earlier-born electrons are accelerated more by the laser field and have consequently higher energy after the pulse has passed, corresponding to higher-lying Rydberg states.

+Figure~\ref{fig:WaningMoon} reveals that the value of $n$, as a function of the ionization time and initial velocity, does not change significantly with pulse duration.
+Rather, longer pulses deplete preferentially low-lying Rydberg states, corresponding to inner parts of the crescent.
+Note that this contrasts prior assumptions that the more loosely bound higher $n$ states are less likely to survive longer pulses \cite{shvetsov2009capture}.

+The successive depletion of low-$n$ Rydberg states with increasing pulse length leads to the shifting of the most likely principal quantum number, $\tilde n$, to successively higher values, as shown in Fig.~\ref{fig:n_distro_depends_on_pulse_duration}.
+We find that this effect can be analytically described as follows,

+where $a$ and $b$ depend on laser frequency and field strength and $N$ is the number of laser cycles.
+An intuitive explanation for the linear dependence of $n$ on $\sqrt{N}$ is given in appendix \ref{appendix:sqrt_N_dependence_intuitive}.
+Note that for short pulses, this result is compatible with the long-known Eq.~\eqref{eq:tilden} (see appendix \ref{appendix:sqrt_N_dependence_numerical} for details).

+To test the robustness of our results, we replace the $cos^2$-term in Eq.~\eqref{eq:electricField} by a constant envelope, obtaining almost the same results as shown in Fig.~\ref{fig:WaningMoon} (see appendix), with significant discrepancies only for very small pulse durations in the regime of $N \leq 4$.
+Hence, the occupation of low-lying Rydberg states depends strongly on the amount of time that the electron spends in the laser field rather than a particular pulse shape.